trinodb/trino/docs/src/main/sphinx/security/inspect-pem.rst

 certificates from successive certificate authorities.

 Follow the steps in this topic to inspect and validate PEM-encoded key and certificate files.
-See :ref:`troubleshooting_keystore` to validate JKS keystores.
+See :ref:`troubleshooting-keystore` to validate JKS keystores.

-.. _inspect_pems:
+.. _inspect-pems:

 Inspect PEM file
 ----------------